-For Houston’s East End residents, the Hispanic Student Dental Association at UTHealth School of Dentistry has been providing quality, low-cost care for over a decade through its partnership with El Centro de Corazón.
+For Houston’s East End residents, the Hispanic Student Dental Association Chapter at UTHealth School of Dentistry has been providing quality, low-cost care for over a decade through its partnership with El Centro de Corazón.

 For dental and dental hygiene students, it’s an opportunity to gain clinical experience in a community setting while volunteering for the student organization.